-ine s state amrimatively accepts the State certification declaration written below by selecting 'yes'.
+The State affirmatively accepts the State certification declaration written below by selecting 'yes'.

-Yes
+- Yes

-Yes, uploaded certification document
+- Yes, uploaded certification document

+- No

 State Certification declaration:

 I, Christina Helsel, Grant Manager, on behalf of the State of WYOMING, as requested by the Administrator as a condition of approval of a grant under the authority of 49 U.S.C. § 31102, as amended, certify that the State satisfies all the conditions required for MCSAP funding, as specifically detailed in 49 C.F.R. § 350.211.